Paul Merson Says: My big Chelsea Premier League prediction

 Merson also looks at how 10-man Tottenham's display against Southampton has proved times have changed in football

-Paul Merson says it was actually Chelsea who emerged the real winners from Manchester United's draw with Arsenal, with Frank Lampard's side set to dominate English football in the next few years.
+Paul Merson says it was actually Chelsea who emerged the real winners from Manchester United's draw with Arsenal - and reckons Frank Lampard's side could dominate English football in the next few years.

 Chelsea the real winners on MNF